Thigh Pain

 Referred thigh pain

-Femoral nerve and lower back referral (front thigh)
+Femoral nerve and lower back referral

-Meralgia paraesthetica (outer thigh sensation changes)
+Meralgia paraesthetica and outer thigh symptoms

-Meralgia paraesthetica can cause burning, numbness, tingling, or altered sensation over the outer thigh.
-Symptoms often change with hip position, prolonged standing, or tight clothing and belts.
-If you are unsure where to start, see our leg pain guide for warning signs and practical next steps.
+Meralgia paraesthetica can cause burning, numbness, tingling, or changed feeling over the outer thigh.
+Symptoms may change with hip posture, long standing, tight clothing, or belts.
+If you are unsure where to start, see our leg pain guide.

 Why an accurate diagnosis matters